-The statewide effect of the revenue power equalization and recapture policies in Texas becomes clear when comparing relative district funding in large Texas metro areas with other large states that also have highly fractured district boundaries.
-A consistent trend appears in five of the country's largest states: Economic Elite districts generally receive higher levels of state and local revenue per pupil when compared to Middle Class Majority and Opportunity Outsider districts (Figure 15).
-However, the inverse is true in the large metro areas of Texas: Opportunity Outsider districts tend to receive more funding per pupil when compared to more affluent districts.
+Texas is one of the best examples of a state that uses robust revenue power equalization and recapture policies to reduce funding disparities across districts.
+These policies establish a firmer funding "floor" for Opportunity Outsider districts while also placing a "ceiling" on funding in Economic Elite districts - a trend that becomes clear when comparing relative district funding in large Texas metro areas with other large states that also have highly fractured district boundaries.
+A consistent trend appears in five of the country's largest states: Economic Elite districts generally receive higher levels of state and local revenue per pupil when compared to Middle Class Majority and Opportunity Outsider districts (Figure 14).
+Texas is an outlier among these states: its Opportunity Outsider districts tend to receive similar funding per pupil when compared to more affluent districts.

-FIGURE 15: DISTRICT FUNDING DIFFERENCES VERSUS METRO AREA AVERAGE BY DISTRICT WEALTH GROUP IN SELECT LARGE STATES, NATIONWIDE
+FIGURE 14: DISTRICT FUNDING DIFFERENCES VERSUS METRO AREA AVERAGE BY DISTRICT WEALTH GROUP IN SELECT LARGE STATES, NATIONWIDE